JCMontalbano/Code-portfolio/README.md

 # Code-portfolio
 This is a place to show what sort of code I write.

+### phisherDetector
+It was suggested to me that I should write a method using natural language processing, recursive webpage scraping, and neural networks to automatically scan and distinguish two sets of websites.
+The result is a set of 5 interlocking scripts, a data pipeline which scrapes the target's web corpus recursively, repeats for a counter-sample of related links, tokenizes the differences in their writing, and then learns to distinguish between the two.
+I proposed the project as a procedural, scalable way to scan the internet for pages phishing the users of a given website.
+Once the distinguishing neural network is produced, it can distinguish any vectorized text automatically, flagging websites for review as potential phishing sites, for any web property.

+#### Performance:
+Instructed to find all networks starting from https://rapid7.com and including 'rapid7' in their link structure, and with a preset limit of 10,000 links, it found and successfully scanned 5384 in-network links and 1301 out-network links.
+The next script vectorized the text into 40 keywords, 4 sentiment analysis variables and sentence length in words.
+Trained on the resulting vector in Tensorflow with GPU acceleration, this produced the neural network 'rapid7.10000.h5', with accuracy 88.1%, (33.1% above chance) in 7 minutes of training.
+This process will absolutely scale into easy mass use.

+You can see the details of the keyword analysis, as well as the accuracy and completion time of the produced neural networks, in the logfile ClassifierLog.txt.
+The scripts, as well as the vector csv and neural network produced, are uploaded here.

 ### TwitterClassifier:
 This uses a neural network to attempt to classify the writer of text from two different Twitter users.
 It does the following:
 1. extracts Tweets from target users,
 2. vectorizes those Tweets using NLTK,
 3. uses those vectors to train a TensorFlow neural network to distinguish between the two Tweet sources.

 #### Performance:
 The first version, TwitterClassifier.v.1.py, was tasked with distinguishing tweets from Donald Trump's twitter feed from those in Jill Stein's.
 This script yielded network 'realDonaldTrump.DrJillStein.07202018.h5', with accuracy 0.6768, after 3 hours running the neural network training cycle.
 The script currently only goes to the point at which the network is generated; After this point there is a separate script to initiate the predictions and tests.